 AREA TASK SCORE IV&V OBSERVATIONS PRC - 1 An inventory of necessary services and resources for completion of the project has been created and maintained.
-4 The re-planning effort has produced the need for some contract amendments.
-As of this reporting period, one has been executed and one remained pending approval (Contract Amendment 3).
-To preserve the integrity of the schedule and concepts agreed to through the re-planning effort, and to enable OIT and FFMIS partners to provide firm commitments, the Project needs to execute the pending contract amendment.
+5 The contract amendment needed to ratify the re-planning was approved and executed during December.
+This preserves the integrity of the schedule and concepts agreed to through the re-planning effort and should enable OIT and FFMIS partners to provide firm commitments.
 PRC - 2 Necessary timeframes and specifications for project resources are identified and monitored.
-4 The re-planning effort has produced the need for some contract amendments.
-As of the end of November, the proposed Amendment 3 has not been executed.
-PRC - 3 Vendors and suppliers are identified to provide resources that meet the criteria.
+5 No material findings PRC - 3 Vendors and suppliers are identified to provide resources that meet the criteria.
 5 There is no foreseen need to change vendors or suppliers because of the replanning effort.
 PRC - 4 Contracts have been secured following State requirements and conditions for the selected vendors.
 5 Contracts are in effect and compliant.